adobe/helix-cli/docs/concepts.md

 are in essence a openwhisk wrapper around the [helix pipeline](https://github.com/adobe/helix-pipeline).

-In order to allow for individual versions (strains) of the same pipeline script, the actions are name coded with the code repository location, branch and script name. it usually takes the format:
+In order to allow for individual versions (strains) of the same pipeline script, the actions are name coded with the SHA of the commit during deploy time and the script name. it takes the format:

 ```
-<repository-url>--<branch>--[<selector>_]<type>
+/<sha>/<type>

 ```

 For example:

 ```
-git-github-com-adobe-project-helix-io-git--master--html
+/f436464e87ee5c09058ea57cf5c0bc4fe3a30b33/html
 ```

-> _todo: adjust after [#366](https://github.com/adobe/helix-cli/issues/366) is fixed._

-As mentioned above, based on the information in the request, the edge will invoke the respective script. for example a request for `www.project-helix.io/docs/index.nav.json` on the `develop` strain, might invoke `git-github-com-adobe-project-helix-io-git--dev--nav_json`.

 Compiling the sources (building)
 --------------------------------